Proportional Fairness in Obnoxious Facility Location: Extension 1: Proportional Fairness

+\begin{theorem} A 2-PF solution always exists. \end{theorem} \begin{proof}[Proof Sketch] We prove the theorem by induction on the number of groups $m$, where each group consists of agents at the same location.
+When $m=1$, i.e, all the agents are at the same point, $2$-PF existence follows from $2$-UFS existence.
+Assume that for any $k$ groups of agents where $k\leq m$, there exists a $2$-PF solution.
 Suppose we have $m+1$ groups of agents placed at centers $c_1, c_2,...,c_{m+1}$ which are ordered from left to right.
-Set a ball $B_i$ with radius $\frac{|S_i|}{2n}$ around each center $c_i$.
-We consider several cases based on the intersection of balls.
-If all the balls are disjoint, it can be shown there exists a point $y\in [0,1]$ which lies outside the union of balls $B_1\cup \dots \cup B_{m+1}$, satisfying the $2$-PF inequality.
-If there exists two balls, say $B_1$ and $B_2$, intersecting each other, they are merged with the agents placed at a new center $c'_1$.
-We then set a ball $B'_1$ centered at $c'_1$ with radius $\frac{|S_1|}{2n}+\frac{|S_2|}{2n}$.
+Set an open interval $B_i$ with radius $\frac{|S_i|}{2n}$ around each center $c_i$.
+We consider several cases based on the intersection of open intervals.
+If all the open intervals are disjoint, it can be shown there exists a point $y\in [0,1]$ which lies outside the union of open intervals $B_1\cup \dots \cup B_{m+1}$, satisfying the $2$-PF inequality.
+If there exists two open intervals, say $B_1$ and $B_2$, intersecting each other, they are merged with the agents placed at a new center $c'_1$.
+We then set an open interval $B'_1$ centered at $c'_1$ with radius $\frac{|S_1|}{2n}+\frac{|S_2|}{2n}$.
 Now, we have $m$ groups of agents placed at $c'_1, c_3,\dots,c_{m+1}$, and from our inductive assumption, we know a $2$-PF solution exists. \end{proof}

-Thus, 2-PF is the optimal approximation of PF for the obnoxious facility location problem.
+From Theorem~\ref{optUFS}, we see that 2-PF is the optimal approximation of PF for the obnoxious facility location problem.